 The following CAMPUSES OF THE UNIVERSITY OF MAINE SYSTEM are approved by THE MAINE DEPARTMENT OF HIGHER EDUCATION to participate in NC-SARA.

 - University of Maine at Augusta

 - University of Maine at Fort Kent

 Participating in this agreement means that courses and programs at the campus listed above are automatically available to students who reside in the following authorized SARA member states:

-Alabama, Alaska, Arizona, Arkansas, Colorado, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, and Wyoming.
+Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming.

 IF YOUR STATE IS NOT LISTED ABOVE PLEASE CONTACT THE CAMPUS PROGRAM COORDINATOR FOR MORE INFORMATION ON GAINING AUTHORIZATION BEFORE REGISTERING FOR COURSES.